 Southbank, that narrow stretch of land between the London Eye and the Tate Modern on the southern bank of the River Thames, is a cultural hub of the city, home to the Royal Festival Hall and the National Theatre.
 Dining options abound here too, with options ranging from wholesome pub grub to fine dining establishments with a view.
-Here’s our pick of the top ten restaurants on London’s
+Here’s our pick of the top ten restaurants on London’s South Bank.

 The Library Lounge, in the London Marriott Hotel County Hall, is South Bank’s best spot for an afternoon tea.
 Its refined, wood-panelled décor, antique furniture and tasteful textiles create an atmosphere of calm luxury.
 In addition to the finest brewed teas, soft scones with jam and naturally sweet clotted cream, there is also the option of the more indulgent Champagne Afternoon Tea.
 This is the perfect accompaniment to the view of London that stretches just beyond the windows of the Library Lounge.
 Sit back, try a selection of delicious treats, like a dome of Valrhona 70% chocolate and almonds, and coconut and mango friandes, and enjoy this immersive experience.